vonagam/ash_ulid/README.md

 end
 ```

-Without an alias it is the same, just replace `:ulid` with `Ash.Type.ULID`.
+Without an alias it is the same, just replace `:ulid` with `AshUlid.Type`.

 If `default_belongs_to_type` is set then `attribute_type: :ulid` in this example is not needed.

 ### Generate

-To generate ULID call `Ash.ULID.generate/0` or `Ash.ULID.generate/1` with a specific timestamp.
+To generate ULID call `AshUlid.generate/0` or `AshUlid.generate/1` with a specific timestamp.

 ## References